Highlights From ICML 2016

 I just got back from the International Conference on Machine Learning (ICML) in New York City.
 For five days, machine learning researchers and practitioners presented and discussed the latest trends and cutting edge algorithms in the field.

 I was really excited to use my yearly professional development opportunity to attend this conference.
-At LunaMetrics, we help a variety of clients collect detailed data about how their website is being used.
+We help a variety of clients collect detailed data about how their website is being used.
 However, after you collect all of this data, it’s important to know how to use it.
 Machine learning provides us with statistical tools and a logical framework for using data to make decisions.

 As a result, it is having a huge impact on our field, impacting everything from how search results are returned, to A/B testing, to how companies allocate their marketing budget.
-Attending this conference kept me up-to-date with the latest machine learning updates and gave me new ideas for how LunaMetrics can help our clients make use of their Google Analytics data.
+Attending this conference kept me up-to-date with the latest machine learning updates and gave me new ideas on how we can help our clients make use of their Google Analytics data.

 What Is Machine Learning?